-5. If prior to the Cessation Date, Subscription Funds in an amount of at least the Minimum have been deposited in the Escrow Account, upon request from Issuer, Escrow Agent will confirm the amounts collected by it.
+If prior to the Cessation Date, subscribers' checks in an amount of at least the Minimum have been deposited in the Escrow Account, upon request from Issuer, Escrow Agent will confirm the amounts collected by it from subscribers' checks.
 If such amount is at least equal to the Minimum, the Issuer may send Escrow Agent a written notice providing a list of all accepted subscribers, specifying the total amount of their subscription to be remitted to Issuer, and containing a request to terminate the Escrow Period and remit such amount, less any fees or other amounts then owing from Issuer to Escrow Agent hereunder, to the Issuer as promptly as possible, but in no event later than ten (10) Business Days after such termination, by issuing its bank check payable to the Issuer or by depositing such amount directly into the account of Issuer maintained with Bank One, Kentucky, NA, as designated in writing by Issuer to Escrow Agent.
-The Escrow Period shall not terminate upon receipt by Escrow Agent of such notice, but shall continue for such (10) Business-Day period solely for the limited purposes of collecting any checks that have been deposited prior to Escrow Agent's receipt of such notice and disbursing funds from the Escrow Account as provided herein.
-Escrow Agent will not accept deposits of Subscription Funds after receipt of such notice.
+The Escrow Period shall not terminate upon receipt by Escrow Agent of such notice, but shall continue for such (10) Business-Day period solely for the limited purposes of collecting subscribers' checks that have been deposited prior to Escrow Agent's receipt of such notice and disbursing funds from the Escrow Account as provided herein.
+Escrow Agent will not accept deposits of subscribers' checks after receipt of such notice.

-If, on the Cessation Date, the Minimum Amount has not been deposited with the Escrow Agent and collected, or if Issuer notifies the Escrow Agent in writing that Issuer elects to terminate the Offering as provided in paragraph 3(c) above, the Escrow Agent shall then issue and mail its bank checks to the subscribers in the amount of the portion of Subscription Funds attributable to each such subscriber, without deduction, penalty or expense to the subscriber, and shall, for this purpose, be authorized to rely upon the names and addresses of subscribers furnished it as contemplated above.
+If, on the Cessation Date, the Minimum Amount has not been deposited with the Escrow Agent and collected, or if Issuer notifies the Escrow Agent in writing that Issuer elects to terminate the Offering as provided in paragraph 3(c) above, the Escrow Agent shall then issue and mail its bank checks to the subscribers in the amount of the subscribers' respective checks, without deduction, penalty or expense to the subscriber, and shall, for this purpose, be authorized to rely upon the names and addresses of subscribers furnished it as contemplated above.
 No subscriber shall be paid interest with respect to such deposited funds.
 The purchase money returned to each subscriber shall be free and clear of any and all claims of the Issuer and any of its creditors.
+For each subscription for which the Escrow Agent has not collected funds but has submitted the subscriber's check for collection, the Escrow Agent shall promptly issue a check to such subscriber in the amount of the collected funds from such subscriber's check after the Escrow Agent has collected such funds.
+If Escrow Agent has not yet submitted such subscriber's check for collection, the Escrow Agent shall promptly remit the subscriber's check directly to such subscriber.